 Command Sergeant Major

-Promoted to Sergeant in 2005 he deployed to Iraq on Op TELIC 6, and Afghanistan on Op HERRICK 6.
-Upon promotion to Staff Sergeant he returned to Afghanistan on Op HERRICK 10 and received a Commander Joint Operations’ Commendation for the construction of Forward Operating Base SHAWQAT in the Nad-e Ali district.
+Promoted to Sergeant in 2005 he deployed to Iraq on Operation TELIC 6, and Afghanistan on Operation HERRICK 6.
+Upon promotion to Staff Sergeant he returned to Afghanistan on Operation HERRICK 10 and received a Commander Joint Operations’ Commendation for the construction of Forward Operating Base SHAWQAT in the Nad-e Ali district.

 During a full career he has qualified in audit, project, risk and strategic business management and is currently working towards a master’s degree in business administration.
 He has achieved competitive success in swimming and completed a very successful career as an Army Cycling and British Cycling Elite category road cyclist.
 He now invests his spare time coaching and mentoring the Men’s Road Army Cycling Race Team (ACRT) as the Performance Manager.
 For over 19 years he has been supported by an understanding wife and is a proud father to his two teenage children.